GOkwori/Toons-Quiz/README.md

 ### `As the game developer`

+- **Broad User Base**:
-* I want to attract a broad user base and keep them engaged so that the site can grow in popularity and explore potential monetization opportunities.
+  *I want to attract a broad user base and keep them engaged so that the site can grow in popularity and explore potential monetization opportunities.*

+- **Accessibity**:
-* I need to ensure the game is accessible to all users, including those with visual impairments, to adhere to inclusivity standards and expand the game's reach.
+  *I need to ensure the game is accessible to all users, including those with visual impairments, to adhere to inclusivity standards and expand the game's reach.*

 - - -